ruzicka/to-json-schema/README.md

 */
 ```

-`uniform` option requires all items in array to have same structure (to convert to same schema).
+`uniform` option requires all items in array to have same structure (to convert to the same schema).
 If not, error is thrown.

 ```javascript